AkkarinForest/Haskell-Workshop/intro-1/README.md

 addOne x = x + 1
 ```

 Type signatures are not obligatory.
-If we wrote:
+If we wrote

 ```haskell
 age = 17